urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 still, the same constant reference twice in a row can give different results.

 Let's go back to our last example.
-What happens if we call `print_qux` twice?
+What happens if we call `.print_qux` twice?

 ```